 Reviews: 9.4/10

-Where to Eat: Top-Rated Restaurants in Gaiole in Chianti
+Where to Eat in Gaiole in Chianti

 Famously flavorful Italian cuisine wraps up a day full of wine perfectly.
 What better place to welcome the evening than Gaiole’s very best places to eat?
 Here are the top-rated restaurants that you should unwind in.